4ToolMaker/Gradient-Descent/README.md

 ## Coding Challenge -- Due Date, Thursday June 22nd, 2017
 ---

-This week's coding challenge is to implement gradient descent to find the line of best fit that predicts the relationship between 2 variables of your choice from a [kaggle](https://www.kaggle.com/datasets) dataset.
+This week's coding challenge is to implement gradient descent to find the line of best fit that predicts the relationship between 2 variables of your choice from a [kaggle](https://www.kaggle.com/datasets) dataset or any other opensource dataset.
 Bonus points for detailed documentation.
-Good luck!
-Post your github link in the youtube comments section

 ## Overview